-A haze of fuzzy feedback emanates from stacks of amplifiers.
-The buzzing drone builds into a wall of slow, churning riffs that rise and swell, inspiring a feeling of ominous dread — the sound of doom metal.
+A haze of gloom and fuzzy feedback emanates from stacks of amplifiers.
+The buzzing drone builds into a wall of slow, churning riffs that rise and swell, inspiring a feeling of ominous dread that wells up inside of you -— the sound of doom metal.

 Like so much of modern metal music, the doom sub-genre was born out of the groundwork laid by Black Sabbath.
-From the beginning, Sabbath’s music was shaped by Birmingham, their gloomy industrial English hometown.
-That atmosphere imparted a bleak, dismal and dark element to their music that was flame that sparked into life doom metal.
+From the beginning, Sabbath’s music was shaped by their bleak environment, the city of Birmingham, a gloomy industrial English town.
+That atmosphere imparted a bleak, dismal and dark element to their music that was smoldering ember that slowly sparked into life doom metal.

 The first song attributed the doom metal moniker is “Black Sabbath” off the album of the same name (not their most creative effort in that regard).
 Starting with the ringing of echoing church bells, the song opens up into a ominous, lurching riff that at its heart is based around a diminished fifth/augmented forth, which is referred to as the Diabolus in Musica (the Devil in music) and was often banned for its satanic connotation.
 It is now an element commonly used by doom metal musicians.